summer-ospp/help-en/docs/community.md

 1. The agreement of upstream open source software warehouse should belong to [OSI organization certified open source agreement](https://opensource.org/licenses) Or  [recommended open knowledge protocol certified by ODI organization](# - Recommended open knowledge protocol certified by ODI organization).
 2. The tutor designated by the community has the ability to guide the students to complete the development work of the corresponding project.
 For example, the tutor is an active developer in the upstream community.

-## What is the bonus of one project
+## What is the bonus of each project

 - The difficulty of the project is divided into high, medium and low levels, and the corresponding pre tax bonus is high (12000 RMB), medium (9000 RMB) and low (6000 RMB) (Note: the amount of bonus is pre tax RMB).
 - The difficulty level is determined by the community according to the project task.